Pressure Washer Nozzle Size Calculator

 FAQ:

-Does spray angle change nozzle size?
+Does spray angle change the orifice size?

-Why does a larger orifice lower pressure?
+Why does a larger tip lower pressure?

 How do I size a surface cleaner?